Routine & Preventative Care

 During a hysterectomy, your uterus (or womb), is removed.
 Sometimes the ovaries and fallopian tubes are also removed.
 It is estimated that one in three women in the United States have had a hysterectomy by age 60.

-This procedure is sometimes recommended or necessary to treat these conditions
+This procedure is sometimes recommended or necessary to treat these conditions:

 Be sure to discuss all options with your health care provider.
 After this procedure you will no longer have periods and you cannot become pregnant.
 You will also enter menopause if both ovaries are removed.

-Your doctor may do a colpscopy during your pelvic exam to check for abnormal tissue inside your vagina and cervix.
+Your doctor may do a colposcopy during your pelvic exam to check for abnormal tissue inside your vagina and cervix.
 During the colposcopy, your doctor applies a vinegar solution to the cervix and vagina with a cotton ball or swab.
-The vinegar makes abnormal tissue turn white to so your doctor can identify areas that need more evaluation.
+The vinegar makes abnormal tissue turn white so your doctor can identify areas that need more evaluation.